FWDekker/mommy/README.md

     * always [manually check deployment status](https://github.com/FWDekker/homebrew-mommy/actions?query=branch%3Amain)~
 </details>

-### 🤠 contribution guidelines
-thank you for considering contributing to mommy! below are some guidelines for contributions, but honestly, _any_ contribution is welcome, even if it's broken, because surely we'll be able to figure something out together~

-* add relevant documentation and tests~
-* add relevant emojis in your commit messages~
-* ensure that the tests pass (on your machine, at least)~
-* describe your changes in `CHANGELOG.md`~
-* your pull request should go into `dev`, not into `main`~

 ## 💖 acknowledgements<a name="acknowledgements"></a> <small><sup>[top ▲](#toc)</sup></small>
 mommy recognises _all_ contributors, no matter the size of the contribution.